jfrog/setup-jfrog-cli/README.md

 This GitHub Action downloads, installs and configures JFrog CLI, so that it can be used as part of the workflow.

-In addition, the Action includes the following features, when using JFrog CLI to work with Artifactory.
+In addition, the Action includes the following features, when using JFrog CLI to work with JFrog Platform.
 * The connection details of the JFrog platform used by JFrog CLI can be stored as secrets.
 Read more about it [here](#storing-JFrog-details-as-secrets).
 * There's no need to add the *build name* and *build number* options and arguments to commands which accept them.
 All build related operations will be automatically recorded with the *Workflow Name* as build name and *Run Number* as build number.